BrandonKS337/LightFeather-FullStackChallenge/Client/README.md

 # React + Vite
+#### Will need to run `npm i` to install dependencies.

+Initial launch script once navigated into `Client` directory is to run `npm run dev` for a developer environment.
+May alternatively run `npm run build` to launch normally.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.